 In hospitals, records requested must be presented within 2 working days.

 This is an advisory group to the board regarding drug administration and new classifications of medications.

 The 5 members are governor appointed.
-Two are physicians, two are pharmacists, and one is an advanced practice nurse who has a certificate of prescriptive authority. ...
+Two are physicians, two are pharmacists, and one is an advanced practice ...